What is a NetID?

 UINs cannot be given over the phone to anyone.
 If you need to find out your UIN, follow the instructions below:

-Contact the Office of the Registrar during the business day at 979.845.1060.
+Contact the Office of the Admissions during the business day at 979.845.1060.
 After confirming your identity, arrangements to receive your UIN via e-mail or by mail can be made.

 Contact departmental Human Resources or Payroll personnel.

 If you have any further questions, please email firstname.lastname@example.org or call us at 979.845.8300.